CCMS-UCSD/GNPSDocumentation/docs/qemistree.md

 a.
 Go to the [Proteomics2](https://proteomics2.ucsd.edu/ProteoSAFe/index.jsp) server and select the QEMISTREE from the dropdown menu called workflow\

 b.
-In the input section add the following files:\
+In the input section add the following files:

-1. SIRIUS file for the Spectrum files\
+1. SIRIUS file for the Spectrum files
-2. qiime2_table for quant_table\
+2. qiime2_table for quant_table
-3. qiime2_metadata for metadata_table\
+3. qiime2_metadata for metadata_table
-4. DB_result file for library_identifications\
+4. DB_result file for library_identifications
+\
+c.
 Under the header, Advanced options select the instrument type (orbitrap or Q-tof).
 If you are signed in to the server the email address will auto-populate.
 If not, add your email address and click on submit.
 The runtime depends on the number of features in your dataset -- a typical dataset (few thousand features) will take a few hours.

 **STEP 3: Analysing the results from a Qemistree job**